krevanth/ZAP/README.md

 possible.
 The predictor cannot be disabled.

 The processor also implements a 4 deep return address stack.
+Upon calls to

+* BL<cc> offset

+the potential return address is pushed to a stack in the processor.

+On encountering these instructions:

+* BX LR,
-Upon calls to BL instructions, the potential return address is pushed to a stack in the processor.
-On encountering these instructions: BX LR, MOV PC, LR, the CPU treats them as function returns and will pop return address of the stack much earlier.
-This results in some performance improvement.
+* MOV PC, LR,

+the CPU treats them as function returns and will pop return address of the stack much earlier.
+This results in some performance improvement and reduced branch latency.
+Correctly predicted return takes 7 cycles, while incorrectly or unpredicted returns take 11 cycles.

 -------------------------------------------------------------------------------
 1.2.
 Bus Interface